Differential accumulation

 Differential accumulation is an approach for analysing capitalist development and crisis, tying together mergers and acquisitions, stagflation and globalization as integral facets of accumulation.
-The concept has been developed by Jonathan Nitzan and Shimshon Bichler.
+The concept has been developed by Jonathan Nitzan and Shimshon Bichler in their Capital as Power.

 The concept of differential accumulation emphasizes the powerful drive by dominant capital groups to beat the average and exceed the normal rate of return.
-This concept is tied to a definition of capital as a social category rather than a material category (as seen by neo-classical thinkers).
+This concept is tied to a definition of capital as a social category rather than a material category (as seen by neoclassical thinkers).
 "Capitalism is not an ‘economic system’, but a whole social order, and its principal category of capital must therefore have an ‘encompassing’ definition."